 We are in network with Blue Cross Blue Shield, Aetna and Humana.

 What does it mean to be an out-of-network provider?

 Different insurance plans have different plan options to choose from.
 For some insurance plans, even when we are not in network, we have still have the ability to work with your insurance through the use of your out-of-network benefits.

 What makes OPC different than other programs?

 OPC takes an individualized approach to every client.
 Our philosophy is one in which we are emphasizing comprehensive care through medical, clinical, psychiatric, nutritional and family support.
 One of the cornerstones of our model, daily therapeutic contact, allows clients to develop a deeper therapeutic connection; it is through this vital therapeutic relationship that clients are able to delve into treatment fully and deeply for healing to occur.
+We have 24 hour nursing and are able to work with complex eating disorders and co-occuring disorders.
 Our multidisciplinary team uses a bio-psycho-social-spiritual model to treatment – meaning, identifying the core issues that drive the eating disorder and addressing all of the co-occurring issues that may accompany it.
 Our treatment philosophy is centered around the idea of “If not now, when?”

 How can I be involved in my loved one’s treatment even though I live in another state?

 Your participation in treatment is critical to the overall process.
-We have weekly family therapy sessions via video conferencing, monthly family programming and as needed check-ins.
+Our goal is to provide healing and recovery for your entire family system.
+While your loved one is receiving treatment, we hope to provide resources to those in their home environments as well.
+We have weekly family therapy sessions via HIPPA compliant video conferencing, in-person monthly family programming as well as additional support as needed.